SienkC/Horiseon/README.md

 ## Usage

 To use the Horiseon page, load webpage and view each section.
-Open the console panel for Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+When accessibility settings are enabled, the images and icons will have alt text.

 ![Screenshot of Webpage with console panel open](assets/for_README/screenshot_of_page.PNG)